Integrating central extensions of Lie algebras via Lie 2-groups: Differentiable hypercohomology and its geometric correspondence

 inducing on the level of cohomology classes the edge homomorphism

 (note that $\check{H}^{2}_{\cU}(G,A\xrightarrow{\xmodmap}B)$ is by definition the cohomology of the double complex $\check{C}^{1,q,r}$ for $p=1$ constant from \eqref{eqn:triple-complex}).

-The 2-cocycle $(\phi^{1,1,1}, \phi^{1,2,0})$ gives us the principal bundle in desire via the construction in Section \ref{sec:principal-bundle}.
+The 2-cocycle $(\phi^{1,1,0}, \phi^{1,2,-1})$ gives us the desired principal 2-bundle via the construction in Section \ref{sec:principal-bundle}.
 We call this Lie groupoid $\Gamma[\phi]$ and it will serve as the underlying Lie groupoid of our \tgp.
+Notice that $(U^{(1)}_i)_{i\in I^{(1)}}$ is a covering of $G$, thus by the above discussion we have

+Here the lower indices denote disjoint union of intersections (see \eqref{eq:lower-index}).
 For this section we will switch back to the notation for cocycles that we used in Section \ref{sect:differentiable_hypercohomology}.
 Then in this notation the groupoid multiplication on $\Gamma[\phi]$ is given by